Complaints Procedure

 The complaint must be made in writing.

-The complaint can be made by filling out the form available at the bottom of the page or in free form following the scheme below.
+The complaint can be made by filling out the form available at the bottom of the page or in free form following the format below.

 The complaint must contain the following mandatory information:

-• General information about the person submitting the complaint
+• Personal details of the person submitting the complaint

 • Personal details of the person sending or delivering the complaint (if different)